-The Actual Payout Ratio (6) for the Trust, based on the Alaris net distributable cash flow for the three months ended March 31, 2024 was 66%.
+The Actual Payout Ratio (6) for the Trust, based on the Alaris net distributable cash flow for the six months ended June 30, 2024 is 56%.

-(6) Actual Payout Ratio is a non-GAAP financial ratio and refers to Trust total cash distributions paid during the period (annually or quarterly) divided by the Alaris net distributions paid to unitholders available for either repayments of senior debt and/or to be used in investing activities.
+(6) Actual Payout Ratio is a non-GAAP financial ratio and refers to Trust total cash distributions paid during the period (annually or quarterly) divided by the Alaris net distributable cashflow for the period.
+It represents the free cash flow after distributions paid to unitholders available for either repayments of senior debt and/or to be used in investing activities.
 The Trust's method of calculating this supplementary financial measure may differ from the methods used by other issuers.
 Therefore, it may not be comparable to similar measures presented by other issuers.